History of France–United Kingdom relations: The French Revolution and Napoleon

 The continental European monarchies went to war against France to protect their monarchies against the Revolutionary threat of republics.
 The British goals were more complex: not just to defend its national security but even more to uphold the European balance of power so that France would not dominate the continent.
 British decision-making was in the hands of Prime Minister William Pitt and lords Grenville and Lord Melville.
 They devised strategies to use the superior Royal Navy and superior financial resources.
 Both sides demonised each other, thereby broadening the base of warfare to include the total population.
 London tried to foment rebellions inside France while Paris sent an invasion force to Ireland to stir up a revolt there.
 French leaders emphasised their nation's much larger population, the excitement of its revolutionary ideology, and popular hatred of the exiled aristocrats.

 While France was plunged into chaos, Britain took advantage of its temporary weakness to stir up the civil war occurring in France and build up its naval forces.
 The Revolution was initially popular with many Britons, both because it appeared to weaken France and was perceived to be based on British liberal ideals.
 This began to change as the Jacobin faction took over, and began the Reign of Terror in 1793–1794.

 The French were intent on spreading their revolutionary republicanism to other European states, including Britain.
 The British initially stayed out of the alliances of European states which unsuccessfully attacked France trying to restore the monarchy.
 In France a new, strong nationalism took hold enabling them to mobilise large and motivated forces.
-Following the execution of King Louis XVI of France in 1793, France declared war on Britain.
+Following the execution of Louis XVI in 1793, France declared war on Britain.
 This period of the French Revolutionary Wars was known as the War of the First Coalition.
 Except for a brief pause in 1802–03, the wars lasted continuously for 21 years.
 During this time Britain raised several coalitions against the French, continually subsidising other European states with gold (called the "Golden Cavalry of St George"), enabling them to put large armies in the field.
 In spite of this, the French armies were very successful on land, creating several client states such as the Batavian Republic, and the British devoted much of their own forces to campaigns against the French in the Caribbean, with mixed results.
 The British and their allies got off to a poor start in 1793–94.
 The main problem was poor coordination between London and Vienna, including delays in planning, poor preparations, and diversion of forces.
 The result was diplomatic and military reversals in Flanders in the summer of 1794.